cosmos/cosmos/WHITEPAPER.md

 the total amount of each token across the zones.
 IBC coin packet transactions must be committed by the sender, hub, and receiver blockchains.

-Since the Cosmos Hub acts as a central ledger of tokens for the whole system, the security of the hub is of paramount importance.
+Since the Cosmos Hub acts as the central ledger for the whole system, the security of the Hub is of paramount importance.
 While each zone may be a Tendermint blockchain that is secured by as few as 4 (or even less if BFT consensus is not needed), the hub must be secured by a globally decentralized set of validators that can withstand the most severe attack